Bramhall: Churches

-The Church of England parish church of St Michael and All Angels in Robins Lane was consecrated in 1911 when Bramhall ecclesiastical parish was created, although the building was not completed until 1963.
+The Church of England parish church of St Michael and All Angels, in Robins Lane, was consecrated in 1911 when Bramhall ecclesiastical parish was created, although the building was not completed until 1963.
 It replaced an earlier mission church opened in 1890.

-Other churches in Bramhall include the Methodist Church near the centre of the village, the United Reformed Church located on Bramhall Lane South, the Baptist Church located on Woodford Road, the Roman Catholic Church of St. Vincent de Paul on Handley Road and Ford's Lane Evangelical Church.
+Other churches in Bramhall include the Methodist Church, in the centre of the village; the United Reformed Church, located on Bramhall Lane South; the Baptist Church, on Woodford Road; the Roman Catholic Church of St. Vincent de Paul, on Handley Road; and Ford's Lane Evangelical Church.

-Recreation

-Bramhall has a cricket club and there are three lawn tennis clubs (LTC): Bramhall Queensgate LTC, to the north; Bramhall Lane LTC, close to the village; and Bramhall Park LTC, close to the park.
-There are also two golf clubs in Bramhall, each with 18-hole courses: Bramhall Golf Club and Bramall Park Golf Club.
-Stockport RUFC in Bramhall has been host to Headlander Festival.
-There is a recreation centre linked with Bramhall High School with indoor and outdoor facilities.

 Transport

-Bramhall railway station is on a spur of the West Coast Main Line between Manchester Piccadilly and London Euston, via Macclesfield and Stoke-on-Trent.
-Local trains stop every hour Monday-Saturday on their way to/from Manchester Piccadilly and Stoke-on-Trent; there is a much reduced service on Sundays.

-Bus services link Bramhall with Manchester (42B), Stockport (378/9), Cheadle Hulme (42B,307/8), Woodford (42B), Parrs Wood (42B) and Hazel Grove (307/8).
-Routes are predominantly operated by Stagecoach Manchester.